vuhung16au/ChessTournamentPre/README.md

 # What is This Tool?

-This tool help you gather data for chess players in a single place.
-This help you prepare for tournaments, researching about your potential opponents.
+This tool help you gather data for chess players in a single place, making it easier to prepare for tournaments and research potential opponents.

 Some use cases
-1. You play in your local club, city often and you want to research and track your frequently met opponents
+1. Regularly play at your local club, city?
+Track and research your frequent opponents.
-2. You want to prepare for your next tournament.
-Who are you potential opponents?
-What are their most played openings?
+2. Prepare for your next tournament?
+Identify your potential opponents and analyze their most played openings.

 # How to Run